 - Members authenticate manually using Vanilla’s login page or with social logins

-In most of our multi-forum implementations, authentication occurs via single-sign-on where members are already authenticated to your website or application and are able to access Vanilla seamlessly.
+In most of our multi-community implementations, authentication occurs via SSO, where members are already authenticated to your website or application and are able to access Vanilla seamlessly.

-If SSO is not required, members will register and sign in to each community using Vanilla’s registration or a social login such Facebook Connect of Microsoft ID.
-If you are not using SSO, subcommunities may be a better option for you if users need to sign in to multiple sites with 1 set of credentials.
+If SSO is not required, members will register and sign in to each community using Vanilla’s registration or a social login such Facebook Connect or Microsoft ID.
+If you're not using SSO, subcommunities may be a better option for you if users need to sign in to multiple sites with a single set of credentials.